Apatite: Thermodynamics

 The standard enthalpies of formation in the crystalline state of hydroxyapatite, chlorapatite and a preliminary value for bromapatite, have been determined by reaction-solution calorimetry.
 Speculations on the existence of a possible fifth member of the calcium apatites family, iodoapatite, have been drawn from energetic considerations.

 Structural and thermodynamic properties of crystal hexagonal calcium apatites, Ca_{10}(PO_{4})_{6}(X)_{2} (X= OH, F, Cl, Br), have been investigated using an all-atom Born-Huggins-Mayer potential by a molecular dynamics technique.
-The accuracy of the model at room temperature and atmospheric pressure was checked against crystal structural data, with maximum deviations of c.
+The accuracy of the model by Cruz et al. (2005) at room temperature and atmospheric pressure was checked against crystal structural data, with maximum deviations of c.
 4% for the haloapatites and 8% for hydroxyapatite.
 High-pressure simulation runs, in the range 0.5–75 kbar, were performed in order to estimate the isothermal compressibility coefficient of those compounds.
 The deformation of the compressed solids is always elastically anisotropic, with BrAp exhibiting a markedly different behavior from those displayed by HOAp and ClAp.
 High-pressure p-V data were fitted to the Parsafar-Mason equation of state with an accuracy better than 1%.

 The monoclinic solid phases Ca_{10}(PO_{4})_{6}(X)_{2} (X= OH, Cl) and the molten hydroxyapatite compound have also been studied by molecular dynamics.